Best Drawing Tablet for Paint Tool SAIROUNDUPS

 The number of hotkeys differs by tablet, but the ones that include more hotkeys allow for greater customization options, which is particularly convenient for pros!

-Wacom has been at the very top of the drawing tablet game for a long time.
-But If you're looking for the best overall and budget-friendly graphics tablet, then the XPPen brand is a must-buy for you.
+If you're looking for the best overall and budget-friendly graphics tablet, then the XPPen brand is a must-buy for you.
 It feels like a premium build device with the wonderful price.

 1. XPPen Deco LW